Appliqué Made Easy

 Iron the printed sheet of Hot Fix Adhesive Sheet to a piece of low loft batting.

-Low loft, simply means not real fluffy batting.
+Low loft means not fluffy batting.

-My favorite batting is Dream Cotton but use what you have.
+My favorite batting is Dream Cotton, but use what you have.

-If you iron to polyester batting you may need a pressing cloth so it doesn't stick to your iron.
+If you iron to polyester batting, you may need a pressing cloth so it doesn't stick to your iron.

-This time cut the shapes out a bit inside the solid line including the dashed areas.
+This time, cut the shapes out a bit inside the solid line, including the dashed areas.

 We want the shapes to fit inside our stitching lines on the wrong side of the background fabric.